Sidney Sussex Boat Club: History

-Founded in 1837, the men's side of the club has spent most of its time in the 2nd division of the Lent and May Bumps, with brief times spent in the 1st and 3rd divisions.
+Founded in 1837, the men's side of the club has spent most of its time in the 2nd division of the Lent Bumps and May Bumps, with brief times spent in the 1st and 3rd divisions.
 The men's side of the club generally crews two boats in the Lent Bumps and three boats in the May Bumps.
 Being a small college, the club has never had the consistency to rise to take a headship of either event, and has been as high as 6th in the Lent Bumps in 1913, and 11th in the May Bumps in 1923.

 A women's crew was first formed in 1978 and has spent most of its time hovering between 1st and 2nd divisions in both the Lent and May Bumps.
 Sidney's 1st Women's VIII re-entered division 1 of the Lent Bumps in 2022 for the first time since 2004, and re-entered division 1 of the May Bumps in 2024 for the first time since 1998.
 The women's side of the club generally crews one or two boats in the Lent Bumps and two boats in the May Bumps.

 In Lent Bumps 2020, Sidney Sussex were the winners of the Marconi Cup, which is awarded to the highest performing of boat club overall.
 The Women's second boat were winners of blades, bumping a total of five times.

-2000 - 2010

-In its recent history, the Men's 1st VIII has fallen, and now resides in the lower half of the 2nd division in the Lent bumps, and the top of the 3rd division in Mays.
+In its recent history, the men's 1st VIII has fallen, and now resides in the lower half of the 2nd division in the Lent bumps, and the top of the 3rd division in Mays.
 The last major successes enjoyed by a Sidney men's crew in the May bumps were in the 2002, 2014, and 2017 May Bumps.
 In 2002 the 3rd Men's VIII, racing in the fifth division, won blades by bumping up every day.
-The crew became well-known on the river during the four days of competition due to their decision to race whilst wearing large, curly mullet wigs (and were known within the Boat Club as 'The Mullets').
+The crew became well known on the river during the four days of competition due to their decision to race whilst wearing large, curly mullet wigs (and were known within the Boat Club as 'The Mullets').

-2008 was a very successful year for Sidney's 2nd Women's VIII, winning their blades in both sets of Bumps races and the 'Fastest Women's 2nd VIII' prize in the Fairbairn Cup.
-Meanwhile, 2009 was a successful year for the whole boat club, and for the women in particular.
-The Women's 1st VIII won blades in the Lent Bumps, whilst in the May Bumps, five out of seven Sidney boats rose in the rankings, and not a single Sidney crew finished lower than they had started.
-In particular the Sidney 3rd Women's VIII - by virtue of three bumps, an overbump (taking place from sandwich boat position on the same day as bumping up) and a double overbump - climbed eleven places, giving them in the curious honour of overtaking Sidney 2nd Women's VIII, who themselves had risen three places.
+In 2008, Sidney’s 2nd Women’s VIII won blades in both sets of Bumps races and received the “Fastest Women’s 2nd VIII” award at the Fairbairn Cup.
+In 2009, the boat club also recorded a successful season, particularly among the women’s crews.
+The Women’s 1st VIII won blades in the Lent Bumps, while in the May Bumps five of the seven Sidney crews rose in the rankings, and no crew finished lower than its starting position.
+The Sidney 3rd Women’s VIII—achieving three bumps, an over-bump (from sandwich boat position on the same day as a bump), and a double over-bump—rose eleven places, overtaking the Sidney 2nd Women’s VIII, which rose three places.